-Rigorous evidence of the added value for research for development programs is weak.
-In 2014, CCSL released a social learning monitoring and evaluation framework that enables a systematic collection and analysis of data on social learning-oriented approaches across a range of projects and programs at different scales.
+The Climate Change and Social Learning (CCSL) Initiative was launched by CCAFS in early 2012 to look at ways that learning-oriented approaches can improve the impact of research for development programs.
+A community of practice was established as a key mechanism to support social learning.
+The CCSL initiative aimed to influence climate change and food security actors to develop collective and transformative reflection processes in their operations, so as to increase effectiveness and adaptation capacity.
+Rigorous evidence of the added value for research for development programs had been weak.
+In 2014, the CCSL partners released a social learning monitoring and evaluation framework that enables a systematic collection and analysis of data on social learning-oriented approaches across a range of projects and programs at different scales.

-The Climate Change and Social Learning initiative is led by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) together with the International Institute for Environment and Development (IIED) and the International Livestock Research Institute (ILRI), and the Collaborative Adaptation Research Initiative in Africa and Asia (CARIAA).
+The Climate Change and Social Learning initiative was led by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) together with the International Institute for Environment and Development (IIED) and the International Livestock Research Institute (ILRI), and the Collaborative Adaptation Research Initiative in Africa and Asia (CARIAA).

 Gender considerations were at the forefront of at least two of the six case studies undertaken to test the monitoring and evaluation (M&E) framework developed for CCSL activities.